AsliKaradas/disneyquiz/README.md

 ### End page

 * Final Score
-    * Upon finishing the quiz the player is told they've reached the end and are presented with their final score.
+    * As the quiz concludes, players receive a notification indicating that they've reached the end, followed by the presentation of their final score.
-    * The user gets to see how they did, indicated numerically as their final score
+    * Upon completion, users are provided with a numerical representation of their performance, displayed as their final score.

 <img src="assets/readme-images/finish.png" alt="image of quiz end message and score display">